NishanthPalani/Singapore_Flat_Resale_Analysis/README.md

 Year
 Floor

-Click the "PREDICT RESALE PRICE" button.
+Click the "PREDICT" button.
-The app will display the predicted resale price based on the provided information.
+predicted resale value will be displayed with 97% accuracy.
 ```

 ## Expected Results: